-Classroom Definition Interventions Verbal Warning Teacher / Staff offers a verbal warning that behavior in unacceptable Non-Verbal cue to correct behavior Teacher / Staff offers non-verbal cue to student to make them aware that behavior is unacceptable Conference with student rith student Teacher / Staff pulls student aside within classroom on in hall to discuss behavior Last to leave room At end of period, student remains in class after peers have been excused Proximity Control / Seat Change Teacher / Staff directs student to change seats or location in order to diffuse inappropriate behavior
+Classroom Definition Interventions Verbal Warning Teacher / Staff offers a verbal warning that behavior in unacceptable Non-Verbal cue to correct behavior Teacher / Staff offers non-verbal cue to student to make them aware that behavior is unacceptable Conference with student Teacher / Staff pulls student aside within classroom on in hall to discuss behavior Last to leave room At end of period, student remains in class after peers have been excused Proximity Control / Seat Change Teacher / Staff directs student to change seats or location in order to diffuse inappropriate behavior

 Parent Contact Teacher contacts student's parents (preferably with student present) to inform them of student's inappropriate behavior Time Out in Classroom Student is removed from class activity for a short period Write Apology / Write Essay about incident Student is directed to write an apology note or reflective writing about the incident Detention (with teacher) Teacher requires the student to come to class detention with the teacher.
 Public Service Announcement Student (s) complete an assignment to reflect on consequences, severity, and impact of their actions to be presented to a class or grade level to prevent further infractions.
 Loss of Privilege Student loses privileges such as the ability to utilize HOWL Store or attend PBS events.
 Think Sheet/Decision Student completes reflective exercise to evaluate their decision.
-Lunch Detention Student loses social privilege during lunch-time/recess while eating lunch in the classroom or office Role Play A situation is reproduced to allow the student to interactively re-evaluate their actions, reflecting on what should have taken place to prevent further action Natural Consequences Correct Situation Action taken by staff to correct the behavior issue Other Consequence for referral results in consequences that are not listed above.
+Lunch Detention Student loses social privilege during lunch-time/recess while eating lunch in the classroom or office Role Play A situation is reproduced to allow the student to interactively re-evaluate their actions, reflecting on what should have taken place to prevent further action Natural Consequences A consequence that is delivered or owned as a common/natural response to an action/reaction (ex: make a mess, clean the mess, break it fix it) Correct Situation Action taken by staff to correct the behavior issue Other Consequence for referral results in consequences that are not listed above.
 Staff using this area will specify the action taken